gmaggiotti/quantum/README.md

 ### Entanglement
 when 2 qbits are entangled they are linked together.
 Measuring one qbit determines the measurement of the other.
-- e.g: if 2 qibits are entangled in a superposition of |00> and |11> its impossible to say whats the value of the first qbit's measurement would be, but once measured we know the value of the other
+- e.g: if 2 qbits are entangled in a superposition of |00> and |11> its impossible to say whats the value of the first qbit's measurement would be, but once measured we know the value of the other
 - To entangle two qbits on a quantum computer we need to put the first qbit in a superposition (H) and appli a CNOT gate as a control one